-The people of Luxembourg observe Ascension Day 39 days after Easter Sunday.
-It is considered a Christian holiday and commemorates the ascension of Jesus Christ into heaven.
-The actual date of the holiday changes from year to year, but typically occurs in May and always falls on a Thursday in Luxembourg, unlike the United States, which typically observes this holiday on the following Sunday.
+The people of Luxembourg observe Ascension Day 39 days after Easter Sunday to commemorate the ascension of Jesus Christ into heaven.
+The actual date of the holiday changes from year to year, but typically occurs in May and always falls on a Thursday in Luxembourg.

 |2017||25 May||Thu||Ascension Day|